 Integrating Elements of the Model

-Our vision was to add the advocate component without diminishing our ongoing commitment to the scientist and practitioner elements.
+Our vision was to integrate the social justice advocate role without diminishing our ongoing commitment to the scientist and practitioner roles.
 The figure below depicts how we conceptualize the model.

 We continue to place a very high value on the integration of science and practice.
-Graduates of the program are competent in each of these domains, but more importantly, they are able to use highly developed research skills to enhance the effectiveness of their practice and to use their advanced intervention skills to inform the research questions they pursue.
-Just as the roles of scientist and practitioner are mutually enhancing, we believe the role of advocate strengthens training in both science and practice, and is strengthened by the two traditional elements.
-The intersection of Practice and Advocacy involves moving outside the treatment setting to advocate for clients’ needs with policy makers and those who control resources.
-This often involves facilitating change at an organizational or systemic level.
+Graduates of the program are competent in each of these domains, and they are able to use their highly developed research skills to enhance the effectiveness of their practice and to use their advanced intervention skills to inform the research questions they pursue.
+Just as the roles of scientist and practitioner are mutually enhancing, we believe the role of advocate strengthens our work in both science and practice, and is strengthened by the two traditional elements.
+The intersection of practice and advocacy involves moving outside the treatment setting to advocate for clients' needs with policy makers and those who control resources.
+This involves facilitating change at an organizational or systemic level.
 In the treatment setting, the model calls for working with clients to find their own voice and, if they choose, to help clients develop the tools to advocate for themselves.

 Social Justice Practicum

-We believe students increasingly desire the skills to intervene directly to address social problems.
+We believe students increasingly need and desire the skills to intervene directly to address social problems.
 We value a training emphasis on engagement with the wider society, and an appreciation for the social context of our work as Counseling Psychologists.
-The two-course Social Justice Practicum (SJP) sequence is taken during students’ fourth year on campus, after they have completed practicum and one year of traditional field placement.
-During the year prior to SJP, students participate in one semester of Social Justice Colloquium, where they will meet agency directors, community organizers, and advocates for a wide range of issues.
-Based on these contacts, students select an issue and an agency for SJP in the following year.
-Because students admitted in 2008 are the first cohort in the new model, Social Justice Practicum will be offered for the first time in Fall, 2011.
-We have begun to develop community contacts in anticipation of our first SJP.
-Our work with the Family Justice Center has already resulted in a paid graduate student assistantship working with survivors of intimate partner violence.
+The two-course Social Justice Practicum (SJP) sequence is taken during students' fourth year on campus, after they have completed practicum and one year of traditional field placement.
+The summer before enrolling in the SJP, students work with faculty to identify and agency, community group, or individuals engaged in advocacy around a particular social issue that is of interest to the student.

-The core value of Social Justice Practicum is that it must not replicate traditional field placements.
+A core value of Social Justice Practicum is that it must not replicate traditional field placements.
 Consequently, work with individual clients or unstructured therapy/support groups must remain a relatively minor component of SJP.
-Instead, the emphasis is on developing community-wide interventions.
-Students will begin in the Fall semester thoroughly studying their issue, developing their skills in needs assessment, epidemiological research, and program development.
-Even if they will not actively be involved in influencing policy, students will acquire skills for lobbying decision-makers, and making research-based presentations intended to influence policy and raise awareness in community audiences.
-In weekly class meetings, students will learn about a range of social problems and proposed solutions.
-They will study case examples of efforts to promote social change and the techniques that proved successful and learn to take a global perspective in understanding how society-wide problems impact the lives of individuals.
+Instead, the emphasis is on developing systemic interventions.
+Students begin in the Fall semester by thoroughly studying their social issue; developing their skills in needs assessment, epidemiological research, and program development; and developing an orientation to social justice advocacy work in counseling psychology and other fields.
+Students also acquire skills for lobbying decision-makers, and making research-based presentations intended to influence policy and raise awareness in community audiences.
+In weekly class meetings, students learn about a range of social problems and proposed solutions.
+They study case examples of efforts to promote social change and the techniques that have proven successful, and they learn to take a global perspective in understanding how society-wide problems impact the lives of individuals.

-With these skills in place by the end of the first semester of SJP, during the second semester students will deliver the intervention they have developed and assess its effectiveness with rigorous research.
+With these skills in place by the end of the first semester of SJP, during the second semester students deliver the intervention they have developed, and assess its effectiveness with rigorous research.
 The intervention may consist of an ongoing series of educational or skills-based workshops or small groups for agency clients.
-Students are required to make at least one presentation to raise awareness for a community or campus audience.
-Finally, students will develop a program manual and related training materials so that others can carry on their work.
+Students also make at least one presentation to raise awareness for a community or campus audience.
+Finally, students develop a program manual, related training materials, or other resources so that others can carry on their work.